ishaip/Factorio-See-Through-Rails/README.md

 # Elevated Rail Transparency

 ## Overview
 This Factorio mod allows players to toggle the transparency of elevated rails with the press of a button.
-When enabled, elevated rails become more transparent, making it easier to see what's underneath them while maintaining their functionality.
+When enabled, all elevated rails on the map are replaced with transparent variants, making it easier to see what's underneath them while maintaining their functionality.

 ## Features
-- **One-click toggle**: Use the shortcut button in the toolbar to instantly toggle elevated rail transparency
+- **One-click toggle**: Use the shortcut button in the toolbar to instantly toggle all elevated rail transparency across the entire map
-- **Customizable transparency**: Adjust the transparency level in mod settings (0.0 = invisible, 1.0 = opaque)
+- **Customizable transparency**: Adjust the transparency level from 0-100% in startup mod settings (0% = fully transparent/invisible, 100% = fully opaque/normal)
-- **Per-player setting**: Each player can toggle transparency independently in multiplayer
-- **Visual feedback**: Chat messages confirm when transparency is enabled or disabled
+- **Global effect**: When you click the button, ALL elevated rails on the map change transparency instantly
+- **Automatic handling**: Newly built rails automatically adopt the current transparency state
+- **Train-aware**: Won't replace rails with trains on them - will retry automatically when safe

 ## Usage
-1. Install the mod
+1. Install the mod and configure transparency level in Settings > Mod Settings > Startup (requires game restart after changes)
 2. Look for the rail icon shortcut button in your toolbar
-3. Click the button to toggle elevated rail transparency on/off
+3. Click the button to toggle all elevated rails between transparent and normal states
-4. Adjust transparency level in Settings > Mod Settings > Runtime (Global)
+4. All elevated rails on the map will change transparency immediately

 ## Settings
-- **Rail Transparency Level**: Controls how transparent elevated rails become (default: 0.3)
+- **Rail Transparency**: Controls how transparent elevated rails become when transparency is enabled (0-100%, default: 50%)
+  - 0% = Completely invisible
+  - 50% = Half transparent (default)
+  - 100% = Completely opaque (same as normal rails)
+  - **Note**: This is a startup setting - you must restart the game for changes to take effect

 ## Requirements
 - Factorio 2.0+